 If a SWOT is superficial (at best) any decisions on the strategic direction will fail to take account of the key roadblocks to progress.
 They will fail to address the real opportunities.

 That said, I argue there is a greater problem with the standard strategy process even with a perfect SWOT analysis.

 Business strategy, turbulence and chaos

 The way markets, competitors or individuals operate is not linear.
-B does not naturally follow on from A. The situation businesses find themselves in is often turbulent, even chaotic.
+The situation businesses find themselves in is often turbulent, even chaotic.
 A quote from James Gleick excellent book – Chaos “the solvable systems are the ones shown in textbooks – they behave.”
 Unfortunately, people, markets and competitors do not.

-But the strategy and tactics assume some level of stability and predictability that does not exist.
-Yes, there is a feedback loop from the measurement and review stage, but it is too slow to deal with real-time events.
+The strategy and tactics exercise assumes some level of stability and predictability that does not exist.
 While it is true some markets are more stable than others, all can be knocked into a turbulent state by some unexpected event.